What to expect for your personal finances in 2018

 Q. What should I expect from gas prices?

 A. Gas prices are still quite low, historically speaking, and were fairly steady in 2017.
-But 2018 may be a bit more rocky, according to Tom Kloza, global head of energy analysis at the Oil Price Information Service.
+But 2018 may be a bit more rocky, says Tom Kloza, global head of energy analysis at the Oil Price Information Service.

 Overall, Kloza expects the average price nationwide to rise to around $2.45 for 2018.
 That's still well below the more than $3 a gallon that Americans faced from 2011 to 2014.
 Like every year, prices will vary greatly by region and season.